Skip to main content

 ]);

-FeatureResolved vs FeatureRetrieved: FeatureResolved fires only on first evaluation (variant assignment).
-FeatureRetrieved fires on every check (page views, API calls).
-Use FeatureResolved for attribution; use FeatureRetrieved for impression counts.
+Difference between FeatureResolved and FeatureRetrieved: FeatureResolved fires only on the initial evaluation, while FeatureRetrieved fires on every check.
+Use FeatureResolved for assignment tracking and FeatureRetrieved for pageview tracking.

 class SendWeeklyDigest implements ShouldQueue